NSGuliyev/JS-Activities-02-JS-and-CSS-Clock/README.md

 Second is for the lay out it is not used any kind of CSS floats or any kind of CIRCE's hacks.
 The styling done by using CSS grid and CSS flexbox.

-## Navbar

 ## Banner
-Right so we're going to be using a flex box wrap property then we're going to be creating a banner.
+In this Ppoject we're going to be using a flex box wrap property then we're going to be creating a banner.
 So this is going to be our having one and we're going to have two buttons right as we're hovering.

 ## Skills
-Then the next section is going to be our skills section right.And you can see that it's going to look exactly like we will be using bootstrap right.
+Then the next section is skills section.
+And you can see that it's going to look exactly like we will be using bootstrap right.
-So again if I'm going to make the screens more now I can see the changes to the two columns that are here.
+I'm going to make the screens more now I can see the changes to the two columns that are here.
 This is going to change to actually single column right.
 And you can see that.
-Again this is going to be fun.
 This is going to be hitting one.
 And this is going to be parallel.
 So again I'm going to make the screen bigger and we're going to check out the next section that we're going to be creating.